shaunak1206/coe379l-project3/reports/Final_Report.md

 - **Data Split:** 80% Train (16,000 samples), 10% Validation (2,000 samples), 10% Test (2,000 samples)
 - **Source:** [Hugging Face Dataset](https://huggingface.co/datasets/jhan21/amazon-food-reviews-dataset)

+To evaluate forgetting, we created a small separate set of factual question and answer pairs.
+These questions are simple examples of common world knowledge that the base model typically handles well.
+By testing both the base model and the fine-tuned model on this question set, we can compare changes in accuracy and observe whether the fine-tuning process alters the model's ability to answer basic queries.
+Combining a large authentic dataset with a small handcrafted evaluation set provides a complete foundation for exploring both summarization performance and forgetting.

 ### Technologies

+The model chosen for this project is `google/flan-t5-small`, which is a lightweight text-to-text transformer hosted on Hugging Face.
+It has been instruction-tuned on a variety of language tasks and provides strong baseline performance while remaining small enough for efficient fine-tuning.
+This balance makes it an appropriate model for exploring task-specific adaptation in a controlled setting.

 - **Model:** `google/flan-t5-small` (Hugging Face)
   - Architecture: Encoder-decoder transformer